gazebo-tooling/release-tools/bloom/ros_gz/README.md

     release_inc: '1000'
 ```

-All non ubuntu generators can be removed.
+Debian, rhel and fedora generators can be removed.

 ## 3. Run a new release